paweljarosz/defarc/README.md

 	local variable_table = defarc.get_variable_by_id("proper-id")
 ```

-### .get_variable_by_name(variable_name)
+### get_variable_by_name(variable_name)
 Returns a table with selected variable data.
 One need to provide a proper variable name, otherwise it will return nil.

 * **PARAMETER:** `variable_name` (string) - a name of a variable from Arcweave JSON
 * **RETURNS:** `variable_table` (table) - a table with data regarding selected variable